lu-zen/edgedb/docs/reference/sdl/access_policies.rst

     When omitted, it is assumed that this policy applies to all eligible objects of a given type.

+:eql:synopsis:`errmessage := <error_message>`
+    An optional string literal defining the error message that is raised when the policy is violated.

 :sdl:synopsis:`<annotation-declarations>`
     Set access policy :ref:`annotation <ref_eql_sdl_annotations>`